logicalperson0/alx-low_level_programming/0x02-functions_nested_loops/README.md

 11. The file 11-print_to_98 a function that prints all natural numbers from n to 98

 12. The file print_times_table a void function that prints the n times table, starting with 0 to 15

+13. The file 101-natural  prints the sum of all the multiples of 3 or 5 below 1024